Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Full Proofs for Sharper Competitive Ratio

 \section{Full Proofs for Sharper Competitive Ratio}

-In this Appendix, we give full proofs of our optimal sharper competitive ratio under for each value of the Concavity Envelope Exponent $\beta_I$ satisfied by the instance $I$, along with a formal proof of the ``doubling trick'' applied in our context for completeness.
+In this Appendix, we give full proofs of our optimal sharper competitive ratio for each value of the Concavity Envelope Exponent $\beta_I$ satisfied by the instance $I$, along with a formal proof of the ``doubling trick'' applied in our context for completeness.
+Our analysis extends the techniques due to \cite{pmlr-v272-blum25a}.